Ken Schrader: Beginnings

 Schrader was born in Fenton, Missouri.
 In 1971, he was the sportsmens champ at Lake Hill Speedway in Valley Park.
 That same year, he moved up to sprint cars, racing in various locations across the Midwest.
 In 1980, he started racing in USAC's Stock Car Division and was the series' rookie of the year.
 He returned to USAC's Stock Car Division one year later, finishing third in points.
 Early in the decade, he moved to the USAC series, competing in its various sprint car competitions.
 Schrader attempted to qualify for the 1983 Indianapolis 500 but wrecked his car during practice.
 In the USAC series, he won four USAC sprint car races, six Silver Crown races, 21 in USAC midgets, and 24 midget races in other divisions.

-Schrader made his NASCAR debut in 1984 in the Cup Series, leasing out the No. 64 Ford normally owned and driven by Elmo Langley.
-He ran his first race at Nashville, qualifying 27th and finishing 19th in a 30-car field.
+Schrader made his NASCAR debut in 1984 in the Winston Cup Series, leasing out the No. 64 Ford normally owned and driven by Elmo Langley.
+He ran his first race at Nashville, qualifying 27th and finishing nineteenth in a thirty-car field.
 He ran four more races out of the 64 that season, his best finish seventeenth at North Wilkesboro Speedway.
 In 1985, he signed to drive the No. 90 Ultra Seal-sponsored Ford for Junie Donlavey full-time.
-He had three 10th-place finishes and finished 16th in points, winning rookie of the year honors.
-In 1986, Red Baron Frozen Pizza became the team's new primary sponsor, and Schrader had four top 10s, including a best finish of seventh twice, and finished 16th in the standings in points for the second consecutive season.
-In 1987, Schrader won his first career pole, at the TranSouth 500, where he led 19 laps and finished fifth, his first top-five.
-He had nine other top 10s and finished 10th in the final standings.
+He had three tenth place finishes and finished sixteenth in points, winning rookie of the year honors.
+In 1986, Red Baron Frozen Pizza became the team's new primary sponsor, and Schrader had four top-tens, including a best finish of seventh twice, and finished 16th in the standings in points for the second consecutive season.
+In 1987, Schrader won his first career pole, at the TranSouth 500, where he led nineteen laps and finished fifth, notching his first top-five.
+He had nine other top-tens and finished tenth in the final standings.
 He also made his Busch Series debut, at North Carolina Speedway, finishing fifth in his own No. 45 Red Baron-sponsored Ford.